smartstore/user-docs/en/user-guide/content-management/smartstore-cms-page-builder/user-interface/block-manager.md

 2. **Visible**: Block is displayed
 3. **Invisible**: Block is not displayed

-> [!INFO]
+{% hint style="info" % }
-> Note at this point that the *Smile* block will no longer be displayed because its visibility has been turned off.
+Note at this point that the *Smile* block will no longer be displayed because its visibility has been turned off.
 However, the *Basics* block will be displayed in any case, as it now overwrites the setting of the previous resolution.
+{% endhint %}